intelie/gitbook-drilling/deprecated/liverig-v3/README.md

 * Fixed pressure tests performance queries
 * WITS Custom Mapping ([more](../../administration/high-frequency-data/wits-custom-mapping.md))
 * Improve "Depths auto update" in the "Additional Features" menu to allow the selection of values ​​to update hole depth and measured depth separately
-* Allow searching for sources on Intelie Live Collectors screen
+* Allow searching for sources on INTELIE Live Collectors screen
-* New API for source endpoint validation in remote control of Intelie Live Collectors ([more](../../collector/remote-control/apis/test-source-endpoint-api.md))
+* New API for source endpoint validation in remote control of INTELIE Live Collectors ([more](../../collector/remote-control/apis/test-source-endpoint-api.md))
 * Fixed bugs at units conversion engine
   * Alias which points to a Unit Extensions are not being loaded after system initialization;
   * It is not possible to create a Unit Alias pointing to a Unit FixUp (gal\[US]/min, for example);